2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 |

-Pictured from left to right: Matt Watson, Nick Scarpino, & Brandon Muckley.
+(Left to Right: Matt Watson, Nick Scarpino, & Brandon Muckley)

 What did you do to prepare?